Darren Debono, it-Topo, gets 10 years for role in 2010 HSBC failed heist

 In May, Minister Carmelo Abela, a former HSBC bank manager, confirmed that the police had called him in for questioning over allegations that he was involved in the crime.

-Former Economy Minister Chris Cardona has also been linked to the case by two men accused of murdering Daphne Caruana Galizia.
-Both deny and link to the case.
+Former Economy Minister Chris Cardona has also been linked to the case by two men accused who stand accused of murdering Daphne Caruana Galizia.
+Both Abela and Cardona deny any link to the case.

 What happened that day?